 - Maintain communication with Seton Hall University

-- If an internship requires a confidentiality agreement, a copy of the agreement will be sent to the Career Center and the employer will secure the intern’s explicit written consent to the agreement before allowing interns to begin work or granting access to company information.
+- If an internship requires a confidentiality agreement, a copy of the agreement will be sent to the Career Center and the sponsoring organization will secure the intern’s explicit written consent to the agreement before allowing interns to begin work or granting access to company information.

 Criteria for Intern Position Descriptions

-To ensure the quality of the experience and that the desired outcomes are achieved for the student, employer and Seton Hall University, all internship positions will be screened based on the following:
+To ensure the quality of the experience and that the desired outcomes are achieved for the student, sponsoring organization and Seton Hall University, all internship positions will be screened based on the following:

 - The internship position is one that will allow students to increase their confidence level and develop professional skills.

-- The employer will provide a written position description to The Career Center, including the name of the individual who will serve as the student’s direct supervisor.
+- The sponsoring organization will provide a written position description to The Career Center, including the name of the individual who will serve as the student’s direct supervisor.

-- The employer will provide orientation/training for students.
+- The sponsoring organization will provide orientation/training for students.

 - No more than 20% of the student’s responsibilities may be clerical.

-- The employer will provide progressive responsibilities over time, if an intern remains with the organization for an extended period (in excess of twelve weeks).
+- The sponsoring organization will provide progressive responsibilities over time, if an intern remains with the organization for an extended period (in excess of twelve weeks).

 Terms of Arrangement